 Record-breaking Proteas start World Cup with win as batters make merry against Sri Lanka in Delhi

-South Africa’s high powered batting line-up propelled their team to 102-run victory against Sri Lanka on Saturday, to get the Proteas’s World Cup campaign off to an almost perfect start.
+South Africa’s high powered batting line-up propelled their team to a 102-run victory against Sri Lanka on Saturday, to get the Proteas’ World Cup campaign off to an almost perfect start.

 Hundreds from Quinton de Kock, Rassie van der Dussen and Aiden Markram saw South Africa set a plethora of records.